Climate Change and Human Health Lesson Plans

 Teaching Climate Using the National Climate Assessment

-NOAA's Climate.gov features a page of information about teaching the Third National Climate Assessment, including background on the report, how it can be incorporated into climate education, and a series of supporting education and communication resources.
+NOAA's Climate.gov features a page of information about teaching the Third National Climate Assessment, including background on the report, learning pathways to help educators utilize key messages and data, and other supporting education and communication resources.
 Visit the Climate.gov page on Teaching Climate Using the National Climate Assessment.

 The Climate Literacy Framework

 The Energy Literacy Framework

 Energy Literacy: Essential Principles and Fundamental Concepts for Energy Education (Department of Energy) presents energy concepts that, if understood and applied, will help individuals and communities make informed energy decisions.
 The intended audience for this document is anyone involved in energy education.
 Used in formal educational environments, this guide provides direction without adding new concepts to the educator's curriculum.
 This guide is not a curriculum, but offers a framework upon which curricula can be based without prescribing when, where, or how content is to be delivered.

 Climate Literacy and Energy Awareness Network (CLEAN)